ShoaibDev69/CoinReach_Project/README.md

 ## Services that we continue to improve

 1. Effortlessly link your wallet, view your Ethereum address, and manage transactions within a stylish interface.
+2. Craft personalized Ethereum cards with your wallet address, ready to send crypto securely with optional messages.

 ## Installation